 Making it as a fiction writer is possible, but it takes a ton of work and dedication.
 You need to be creative figuring out how to get your work out there.
 One of the strongest strategies, assuming the fiction is up to snuff, is to spend even more time on the first novel to make it perfect, release it for free, and have the rest of the series up for sale.

 The old method of writing a best-seller and cashing in is all but dead.
 While it's still possible, it's not something to bank your strategy on.
 Comparing selling a million copies to winning the lottery isn't that far off.
-That said, writing a book can still be a powerful tool for making money.
+That said, writing a book can still be a powerful tool for making money (and check out our guide on how to use ChatGPT to write a book).
 Especially on the follow up.